 Forming your LLC or Corporation yourself and making sure you’re doing everything correctly is complicated and unless you have a lot of time and patience, I would not recommend it.

-Email me at [email protected] to form your LLC or S-Corporation
+Email me at firstname.lastname@example.org to know more about how to start an LLC or S-Corporation

 How long does the incorporation process take?

-How long it takes to register your LLC or Corporation depends on which state you form your business in but it typically can take anywhere from 1 business days to 4 weeks, depending on how long the Secretary of State takes.
+How long it takes to register your LLC or Corporation depends on which state you form your business in but it typically can take anywhere from 1 business days to 4 weeks, depending on which state you form your business entity in and how long the Secretary of State takes.

-Do I need to submit any documents to start my business in the US?
+Do I need to submit any documents to start my business in USA?

 No, you do not need to submit any documents to start your business in United States.

-Every business in United States needs an Employer Identification Number (EIN) (also known as Tax ID number) to start a business.
+Every business in USA needs an Employer Identification Number (EIN) (also known as Tax ID number) to start a business.

 EIN is a Tax ID number issued by the U.S. Internal Revenue Service (IRS) to identify a business.